Skip to main content

 Deathtrap has received mostly positive reviews from players and mostly positive reviews from critics.
 Most players liked this game for its gameplay but disliked it for its grinding.

-Deathtrap is a single player game with multiplayer and local co-op support.
+Deathtrap is a single player game with local co-op support.

-Similar games include Warstone TD, Fight The Dragon, Victor Vran, Defender's Quest: Valley of the Forgotten, The Incredible Adventures of Van Helsing and others.
+Similar games include The Incredible Adventures of Van Helsing, Victor Vran, The Incredible Adventures of Van Helsing II, Warstone TD, Grim Dawn and others.